History of medicine: England

 In England, there were but three small hospitals after 1550.
 Pelling and Webster estimate that in London in the 1580 to 1600 period, out of a population of nearly 200,000 people, there were about 500 medical practitioners.
 Nurses and midwives are not included.
 There were about 50 physicians, 100 licensed surgeons, 100 apothecaries, and 250 additional unlicensed practitioners.
 In the last category about 25% were women.
-All across England—and indeed all of the world—the vast majority of the people in city, town or countryside depended for medical care on local amateurs with no professional training but with a reputation as wise healers who could diagnose problems and advise sick people what to do—and perhaps set broken bones, pull a tooth, give some traditional herbs or brews or perform a little magic to cure what ailed them.

 People

 Paracelsus (1493–1541).
 Known as the "father" of toxicology.

 Michael Servetus (1511–1553).
 Known as the first European to correctly describe pulmonary circulation.

 Andreas Vesalius (1514–1564).
 Known as the modern founder of human anatomy.

 Europe

 The Renaissance brought an intense focus on scholarship to Christian Europe.
 A major effort to translate the Arabic and Greek scientific works into Latin emerged.
 Europeans gradually became experts not only in the ancient writings of the Romans and Greeks, but in the contemporary writings of Islamic scientists.
 During the later centuries of the Renaissance came an increase in experimental investigation, particularly in the field of dissection and body examination, thus advancing our knowledge of human anatomy.